QuentinRa/blog.quentinra.dev/tools/doxygen/docs/tags/structure.md

 typedef struct NAME {
     int id; //!< brief description of this attribute char* key; /*!< @brief
-        * This is a big description of this attribute
+        * This is a long description of this attribute
         * that I'm writing here.
         */
 } NEW_NAME; //!< brief description of this struct